A-Novychenko/A-Novychenko/README.md

 # Hi there 👋 I'm Oleksandr, a Full Stack Developer

-I am a junior full stack developer with two years of overall programming experience and over six months of commercial experience.
+I am a full stack developer with two years of overall programming experience and over six months of commercial experience.
 I have deep knowledge of HTML, CSS, and JavaScript, React, Next, React Native on the frontend, as well as Node.js, Express, and basic skills in working with databases on the backend.
 I am capable of quickly learning and adapting to new technologies